Places Insights overview

 About BigQuery

-By storing data in BigQuery clean rooms, Places Insights lets you:
+By making data available in BigQuery listings, Places Insights lets you:

 • Write flexible SQL queries to uncover aggregated insights for your specific business needs.

-• Use the same BigQuery tools that you are already using with your private data.
+• Use the same BigQuery tools that you are already using with your private data and workflows.

 Example use case